liu599/PythonDeepLearning/vision/A3-BehavioralCloning/writeup.md

     model.add(Dense(10))
     model.add(Dense(1))
 ```
-The model has five convolutional layers and three fully connected map.
+The model has five convolution layers and three fully connected map.

 #### 2. Attempts to reduce overfitting in the model